Ever considered introducing new products to reach a

 first-hand.(Example: Hermes did this for their leather handbags.)

 - Promote the benefits and results your luxury products can produce in site copy.
-Use Starter Site feature to tell your brand’s story and fill the Why Choose Us block with compelling description.
+Use Instant Site feature to tell your brand’s story and fill the Why Choose Us block with compelling description.
 (For example, La Mer, a luxury facial cream, talks about its ability to transform a user’s skin.)

 - Talk up where you source your product from and promote a dedication to local or national labor.
 Upgrade your product descriptions with these benefits of your product.
 (L.L.
 Bean plays up their dedication to high quality,